ucfnlp/multidoc_summarization/README.md

-# Structure-Infused Copy Mechanisms for Abstractive Summarization
+# Adapting the Neural Encoder-Decoder Framework from Single to Multi-Document Summarization

 We provide the source code for the paper **"[Adapting the Neural Encoder-Decoder Framework from Single to Multi-Document Summarization](https://arxiv.org/abs/1808.06218)"**, accepted at EMNLP'18.
 If you find the code useful, please cite the following paper.